-PointsBet plans to bring its state of the art sports betting mobile app, in addition to casino gaming, to Michigan bettors.
+PointsBet now brings its state of the art sports betting mobile app, in addition to casino gaming, to Michigan bettors.
 A PointsBet sponsored retail betting facility is also expected to take shape at Northern Waters.

 - Michigan Partner(s): Turtle Creek Casino & Hotel, Leelanau Sands Casino

-Will Hill will run its primary retail sportsbook from the Turtle Creek Casino & Hotel in Williamsburg, Michigan.
-In addition, there will be a satellite betting facility at the Leelanau Sands Casino Lodge in Peshawbestown.
+Will Hill runs its primary retail sportsbook from the Turtle Creek Casino & Hotel in Williamsburg, Michigan

 Other In-State Agreements